Thrikkunnapuzha

 Thrikkunnapuzha is a village near Harippad in Alappuzha district in the Indian state of Kerala.

 Thrikkunnapuzha is the south-west part of Alappuzha district, Kerala, India.
-Renowned as Sreemoolavasam, this coastal area found in the Kerala history.
 Thrikkunnapuzha is one of the gateway to the inland water ways of Alappey.
 This place, where narrow canals, rivers, lakes lagoons and land meet are aptly called "backwaters".
 It is the land of fishermen.
-It is known for its Ayyappa Swami Temple.
 National Waterway 3 passes through the place.

-Kumaran Asan, the Malayalam poet, died in a boat accident at Pallanayar in Kumarakodi of Thrikkunnappuzha.
+Thrikkunnapuzha beach is known for Karkidaka vavu or "Karkidaka Vavu Bali".
+The beach of Thrikkunnapuzha is rich in mineral sand called black sand.

+Thrikkunnapuzha is known for its Ayyappa Swami Temple - “Thrkkunnappuzha Sri DharmaSastha Temple” is one of the famous temples in Alappuzha District.

 The only Pentecostal Church is belongs Assemblies of God Malayalam District Council.
 Assembly of God Revival Centre also situated here.

 Rev Royson Johni from Kulathupuzha built the Church here.